OpenLEADR/openleadr-rs/README.md

 Your machine needs a recent version of Rust installed.
 Please refer to the [official installation website](https://rustup.rs/) for instructions for your platform.
 To apply the database migrations, you also need the sqlx-cli installed.
 Simply run `cargo install sqlx-cli`.
+Additionally, you need `postgresql-client` installed (version 16 or newer).

 ### Docker compose